slightperturbation/sparks/Readme.markdown

 The VEST simulator consists of two programs on the simulator computer.
 The main program is sparkGui.exe and the supporting program is a CGI program called ESUServerCGI.cgi.

+### Quick Start

+In order:

+* On the simulation computer, run "sparks\bin-win32\startWebserver.bat" to start the webserver.
+This will not return unless there is an error in the configuration.
+* On the simulation computer, run "sparks\build\Release\sparkGui.exe" (with no options) to start the main simulator.
+This command should display the simulator on the zSpace monitor.
+* Determine the IP address of the simulation computer (use ipconfig if needed).
+* On the iPad, open Safari and go to URL:  "http://192.168.1.X:8080", with X replaced by the proper IP octet for the simulation computer.
+This should show the yellow-and-blue ESU interface.
+* On the Simulator, choose the lesson by pointing with the zSpace stylus or entering numbers on the detacted number pad.
+* When the simulation lesson begins (showing the slab of tissue), on the iPad, touch "Blend".
+(Forces a sync between the iPad and the simulation computer.)
+* Begin the lesson.

 ### sparkGui ###

 The sparkGui.exe runs with options: